limebit/medmodels/docs/user_guide/02_medrecord.md

 Now that we have stored some structured data in our MedRecord, we might want to access certain elements of it.
 The main way to do this is by either selecting the data with their indices or via groups that they are in.

-We can for example, get all available nodes:
+We can, for example, get all available nodes:

 ```{exec-literalinclude} scripts/02_medrecord_intro.py
 ---